mad-lab-fau/gaitmap/docs/guides/Coordinate-Systems.rst

     * follows convention of directions from [1]_

 World/Global Frame (GF)
+    * uses axes definitions either like FSF or FBF, but
+    * is stationary, i.e. in contrast to FSF and FBF not moving
-    * All positions/velocity and orientations after the *Trajectory Reconstruction* are provided in the GF
+    * is used to describe all positions/velocity and orientations after the *Trajectory Reconstruction*
-    * The global frame is fixed during an observation period
+    * is fixed during an observation period
     * The observation period depends on the algorithm used in the *Trajectory Reconstruction* and is usually either a stride or a gait sequence level